kiniry/objective-c/s123563/assignment_two/part_one/readme.md

 When a constraint is not met, the procedure will fail silently.
 Not sure if that's cool...

-I use non-mutable set types on public interfaces to prohibit incorrect assignments/modifications.
-Therefore I'm also implementing add/remove methods for sets (children/parents) that make temporary mutable copies for editing the sets.
+I use immutable sets on public interfaces to prohibit incorrect assignments/modifications, but overwrite privately with readwrite to get a generated setter.
+Therefore I've also implemented add/remove methods for sets (children/parents) that make temporary mutable copies for editing.